-These are the ERP systems you’d come across in articles on how complicated and costly it can get to implement an ERP system.
+These are the ERP systems you’d come across in articles on how complicated and costly it can be to implement an ERP system in Singapore.

 Just take the various components in SAP ERP – an enterprise-level system, as an example:

-For most SMEs, this is too excessive (and not just to their budgets).
+This is excessive for most SMEs (and not just for their budgets).
 What they simply need is a usable, affordable system that could integrate and speed up their functions.